from mcedit to vim

 ABWGDE#VZIJKLMNOPRSTyFxC^[]_YX\@Q

 Some of the letters are missing: it’s not very easy to map 33 Cyrillic letters into 26 Latin ones.
 You have only one bit to flip and do translation consistently across upper and lower case.
-It’s a marvellous hack.
+It’s a marvelous hack.

 To clarify: even being a native language speaker it’s not easy to read such mangled text.
 But at least you can recognize most words and guess strange letters.
 If you know nothing about Cyrillic you can spot the similarities (and differences) in Cyrillic and Latin alphabets side by side.